Mango varieties in India, production, and economic importance

 |Haryana||Chausa, Dashehari, Langra and Fazli|

-Mango Production In India and the world
+Mango Production In India

 An increasing trend has been observed in the production of mango in India with a quantity of 25M tonnes and has a growth rate of 39% in the last five years.
 The area and production of mango in India have been continuously growing over the years.
 The area under mango cultivation in India was around 1077 hectares during the year 1991-92.
 The area reached up to 2516 hectares during 2013-14 and recorded 2262 in the year 2016-17.
 Though the production area is increasing, mango production has been fluctuating.
-There was a drop in mango production in the year 2009-10 and there was a continuous increase in the production during 2016-17.
-From 1991-2015, the area under mango cultivation increased by 109% while the production increased by 125%.
+There was a drop in mango production in the year 2009-10 and there was a continuous increase in production during 2016-17.
+From 1991-to 2015, the area under mango cultivation increased by 109% while the production increased by 125%.
 Uttar Pradesh is the largest mango-producing state, while Andhra Pradesh is the leading state in area, accounting for 14.72% of the total mango area in the country.
-Tamilnadu, Maharashtra, Bihar, Maharashtra, Telangana, West Bengal are the other prominent states cultivating mango significantly and commercially.
+Tamilnadu, Maharashtra, Bihar, Maharashtra, Telangana, and West Bengal are the other prominent states that cultivate mango significantly and commercially.

 State-wise Area (‘000 ha), Production (‘000 MT) and Productivity (MT/ha) of Mango